AguaClara/SWOT/AguaClara Water Treatment Plant Design/Fluids Review/Fluids_Review_Design.md

 <center><img src="https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Fluids%20Review/Images/Minor_loss_elbow.jpg?raw=true" width=400></center>

 The flow contracts as the fluid moves from point 'A' to point 'B.' This happens because the fluid can't make a sharp turn at the corner of the elbow.
 Instead, the streamline closest to the sharp turn makes a slow, gradual change in direction, as shown in the image.
 As a result of this gradual turn, the cross-sectional area the fluid is flowing through at point 'B' is less than the cross-sectional area it flows through at points 'A' and 'C'.
-Written as an equation, $A_{csB} < A_{csA} = A_{csC}$.
+Written as an equation, $A_{csB} < A_{csA} = A_{csC}$, where the $_{csA}$ stands for 'control surface $A$' subscript

 The term 'vena contracta' describes the phenomenon of contracting flow due to streamlines being unable to make sharp turns. $\Pi_{vc}$ is a ratio between the flow area at the vena contracta, $A_{csB}$, which is when the flow is *maximally* contracted, and the flow area *before* the contraction, $A_{csA}$.
 In the image above, the equation for the vena contracta coefficient would be:

 $$\Pi_{vc} = \frac{A_{csB}}{A_{csA}}$$